-However, in the beginning, when you’re still adding to your active vocabulary in tons, you’ll struggle to go beyond 2-3 words when thinking out such thematic lists.
+It takes me under a minute to complete dozen-odd words in a theme.
+However, in the beginning, when you’re still adding to your active vocabulary in tons, you’ll struggle to go beyond 2-3 simple words when thinking out such thematic lists.
 That’s absolutely fine.
-But try thinking out such webs even if your words are simple and few.

 Why thematic web, though?

 Because that’s how we recall words when speaking or writing.
-(If you flip through Word Power Made Easy, a popular book on improving vocabulary by Norman Lewis, you’ll realize that its each chapter represents a particular idea, something similar to a theme.)
-Besides, building a web also quickly jogs you through more words.
+(If you flip through Word Power Made Easy by Norman Lewis, a popular book on improving vocabulary, you’ll realize that each of its chapters represents a particular idea, something similar to a theme.)
+Besides, building a web also quickly jogs you through many more words.

-In a commute or other time-waster, I look around and speak softly an apt word in a split second for whatever I see.
+In a commute or other time-waster, look around and speak softly an apt word in a split second for whatever you see.
 Few examples:

-If I see grass on the roadside, I say ‘verdant’ or ‘luxurious’.
+- If you see grass on the roadside, you can say verdant or luxurious.

-If I see a vehicle stopping by the roadside, I say ‘pull over’.
+- If you see a vehicle stopping by the roadside, you can say pull over.

-If I see a vehicle speeding away from other vehicles, I say ‘pull away’.
+- If you see a vehicle speeding away from other vehicles, you can say pull away.

-If I see a person carrying a load on the road side, I say ‘lug’ and ‘pavement’.
+- If you see a person carrying a load on the road side, you can say lug and pavement.

 Key is to come up with these words in a flash.
 Go for speed, not accuracy.
-(You’ll have similar reaction time when speaking.)
+(After all, you’ll have similar reaction time when speaking.)
 If you can’t think of an appropriate word for what you see instantaneously – and there will be plenty in the beginning – skip it.

-Last, you can also use this exercise to assess the level of your current vocabulary (for spoken English).
+Last, this exercise also helps you assess your current level of vocabulary (for spoken English).
 If you struggle to come up with words for too many things/ situations, you’ve job on your hands.

-Another freestyle vocabulary exercise I practice during time-wasters is to focus on a single person and describe her/ his actions, as they unfold, for few minutes.
+Another vocabulary exercise you can practice during time-wasters is to focus on a single person and describe her/ his actions, as they unfold, for few minutes.
 An example:

 The underlined words are few of the new additions to my active vocabulary I used on the fly when focusing on this person.

-Feel free to improvise and modify this process to suit your unique conditions, keeping in mind the fundamentals such as spaced repetition, utilizing the time you waste, and putting what you’re learning to use (exercises in step 5, 6, and 7 are three of the ways).
+Feel free to improvise and modify this process to suit your unique conditions, keeping in mind the fundamentals such as spaced repetition, utilizing the time you waste, and putting what you’re learning to use.

 Why I learnt English vocabulary this way?